Israeli apartheid: Travel and movement

 Palestinians living in non-annexed portions of the West Bank do not have Israeli citizenship or voting rights in Israel but are subject to movement restrictions by the Israeli government.
 Israel has created roads and checkpoints in the West Bank with the stated purpose of preventing the uninhibited movement of suicide bombers and militants in the region.
 The human rights NGO B'Tselem has indicated that such policies have isolated some Palestinian communities and that Israel's road regime "based on the principle of separation through discrimination, bears striking similarities to the racist apartheid regime that existed in South Africa until 1994".

 The International Court of Justice stated that the International Covenant on Civil and Political Rights guarantees the fundamental rights of the Palestinian population of the occupied territories, and that Israel cannot deny them on the grounds of security.
 Marwan Bishara, a teacher of international relations at the American University of Paris, has said that the restrictions on the movement of goods between Israel and the West Bank are "a de facto apartheid system".
-Michael Oren argues that none of this even remotely resembles apartheid, since "the vast majority of settlers and Palestinians choose to live apart because of cultural and historical differences, not segregation, though thousands of them do work side by side.
+Israeli ambassador to the United States Michael Oren claimed that none of this even remotely resembles apartheid, since "the vast majority of settlers and Palestinians choose to live apart because of cultural and historical differences, not segregation, though thousands of them do work side by side.
 The separate roads were created in response to terrorist attacks—not to segregate Palestinians but to save Jewish lives.
 And Israeli roads are used by Israeli Jews and Arabs alike."

 A permit and closure system was introduced in 1990.
 Leila Farsakh maintains that this system imposes "on Palestinians similar conditions to those faced by blacks under the pass laws.
 Like the pass laws, the permit system controlled population movement according to the settlers' unilaterally defined considerations."
 In response to the Al-Aqsa Intifada, Israel modified the permit system and fragmented the WBGS [West Bank and Gaza Strip] territorially.
 "In April 2002 Israel declared that the WBGS would be cut into eight main areas, outside which Palestinians could not live without a permit."

 John Dugard has said these laws "resemble, but in severity go far beyond, apartheid's pass system".
 Jamal Zahalka, an Israeli-Arab member of the Knesset, has also said that this permit system is a feature of apartheid.
 Azmi Bishara, a former Knesset member, argued that the Palestinian situation had been caused by "colonialist apartheid".